addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ## Upgrading to Backbone 0.9.10

-*Developing Backbone.js Applications* is currently based on Backbone 0.9.2.
-If you are transitioning from this version to 0.9.10 or above, the following is a guide of [changes](http://backbonejs.org/#changelog) grouped by classes, where applicable.
+*Developing Backbone.js Applications* is currently based on Backbone 0.9.10.
+If you are transitioning from 0.9.2 to 0.9.10 or above, the following is a guide of [changes](http://backbonejs.org/#changelog) grouped by classes, where applicable.

 **Note:** We aim to update the entirety of this book to Backbone 1.0 once it has been tagged.